kkrriders/Serverless-ETL-Services/serverless-etl-genai/README.md

 # Serverless ETL Service with Generative AI

-A serverless ETL (Extract, Transform, Load) service with generative AI capabilities built on Azure Functions, MongoDB, and OpenAI.
+A serverless ETL (Extract, Transform, Load) service with generative AI capabilities built on Azure Functions, MongoDB, and Ollama with the Mistral model.

 ## Table of Contents